 When you first start your period, it can take up to a year for your cycle to sort itself out.
 If you’re experiencing irregular periods, don’t worry too much.
-If you are really worried about it go and see your doctor.
+However, if you are really worried about it then go and see your doctor.

 If you’ve been having regular periods and they suddenly become irregular then it’s probably nothing to worry about but if it’s an inconvenience, go and see your doctor.
 When this happened to me, I started taking the pill and it regulated my periods and helped me keep track of them so I even knew the exact day it would start.
 With the pill, I could even skip a period for a month if I needed to.

 I’m sexually active.
 What’s the best form of contraception?

 Condoms!
 If you’ve just become sexually active please make sure you use a condom.
 They are the best form of contraception as they are 98% effective and protect you against STIs.
 However, if you’re having sex regularly then you may find that condoms aren’t the best contraceptive method for you.
 There are many other methods you can use, which I will list below.

 Before anything, I would just like to say that before you stop using a condom, it’s extremely important to make sure that both you and your partner are clean from any STIs.
 You can get tested at your local sexual health clinic or GUM clinic.
 I know it’s embarassing, but it will be even more embarassing if you contract an STI so please make sure that you and your partner have both been tested and there is no risk.

 Here are some of the most popular methods of birth control:

 – The Implant

 I’ve decided not to provide too much information on this as I am not a doctor and this is not what this post is about.
 If you would like help deciding which contraceptive method to use, have a look at this site.